Top CS2 Gambling Sites 2025

 How It Works (in simple terms):

-- Server Seed: This is a hidden string made by the site before the game.
-You get a hash (kinda like an encrypted version) of it upfront.
+- Server Seed: Hidden string made by the site before the game.
+You get a hashed version of it first.

 Step-by-Step:

-- You see a hash of the server seed before betting starts.
+- You see the hashed server seed upfront.

-- You choose or get your client seed.
+- You choose or receive your client seed.

 - You place your bet.

-- The outcome is calculated using server seed + client seed + nonce.
+- The result is calculated using all three: server seed, client seed, nonce.

 Wait, what's a hash?